ysichov/Smart-Debugger/README.md

  Button 'Only Z' means that we are saving history by default only for Z code.
 We can switch it to 'Z & Standard' state and save changes in Standard code also.

- Button 'Clear  Vars" - clear all selected Watchpoints

  Button "Diagram" - will show all calls which were performed along code execution as Mermaid Diagram.
 This button will be active only when Mermaid is installed https://github.com/ysichov/abapMermaid - should be used this fork with scroll enabled
 <img width="1855" height="851" alt="image" src="https://github.com/user-attachments/assets/e2e3b4a7-988f-4e66-8068-65383f63aed4" />

 Finally **Smart debugger** is becoming really Smart and can save time or money as Time is Money )

 After double-click on any variable(1) it works as watchpoint and collects not only selected variables but dependents(4) also (forms/methods/functions call).
 Button "Show the origin"(2) will paint all steps in the code where variables were changed and paints Mermaid diagram for it.
 Just Alpha version...
 And I disappointed with AI.
 It couldn't give me such results as good algorythm which can interprete ABAP code.

 <img width="1676" height="904" alt="image" src="https://github.com/user-attachments/assets/e19e609a-dfe2-402b-beaf-4b83e86d9eb7" />

-Button "Coverage" - will show code coverage on all stacks level
+Button "Coverage" - will show code coverage on all stacks levels

 <img width="1752" height="894" alt="image" src="https://github.com/user-attachments/assets/2490c4f5-f24e-47e5-adcd-ea5558b62372" />